 One important caveat to these tips for how to focus at work is that everyone’s brain works differently.
 One person might achieve peak focus at work by waking up early with a big cup of coffee and some loud music, while another might achieve similar results late in the afternoon, in total silence and with a stick of chewing gum.
 Take some time to experiment and find the individual tactics that work best for you; you might be surprised to learn what boosts your focus and what doesn’t.

-Also, if you want to maximize your ability to stay focused at work, remember to spend time measuring your results along the way.
+If you want to maximize your ability to stay focused at work, it can help if you know how to make time go faster.
+Also, remember to spend time measuring your results along the way.
 The only way to tell, for sure, if your strategies are working, is with a measurable increase your overall performance.
 That’s why you need a tool like EmailAnalytics.
 EmailAnalytics tells you everything you’ve ever wanted to know about your email habits, from your average email response time to your busiest times of day and days of the week.
 Sign up for a free trial today, and start analyzing your own performance.